dmuth/twitter-aws-comprehend/README.md

 ## Requirements

+- An AWS Account
+- The <a href="https://docs.aws.amazon.com/cli/latest/userguide/installing.html">AWS Command Line Interface installed and configured</a>
 - Python 3
 - Run the command `pip install -r requirements.txt` to download all required packages
 - A Twitter app created at <a href="https://apps.twitter.com/">https://apps.twitter.com/</a>.
 Read-only access is fine.